stjude-dnb-binfcore/sc-epigenie/analyses/10x-multiome-vs-scRNAseq-scATAC-seq.md

 As described in [sc-rna-seq-snap/analyses/README.md](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap/tree/main/analyses) and [sc-atac-seq/analyses/README.md](https://github.com/stjude-dnb-binfcore/sc-atac-seq/tree/main/analyses).

 #### 10x Genomics Multiome
 - CellRanger-arc count.
-This step will:
-   a.
-Demultiplex the modalities
-   b.
-Pass demultiplex QC?
-   c.
-Obtain counts with CellRanger
+This step will: (a) Demultiplex the modalities; (b) Pass demultiplex QC; (c) Obtain counts with CellRanger; and (d) Pass CellRanger QC
-   d.
-Pass CellRanger QC?

   > Sequencing read alignments of snATAC-seq and snMultiome-seq: To process sequenced snATAC-seq and snMutiome-seq data, we used the CellRanger-atac count (v.2.0, 10x Genomics) and CellRanger-arc count (v.2.0, 10x Genomics) pipelines, respectively.

 ### 2. `upstream-analysis` module (description="Pipeline for estimating QC metrics and filtering low quality cells.", required=True)

 #### 10x matched scRNA-seq and scATAC-seq

-As described in [sc-rna-seq-snap/analyses/README.md](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap/tree/main/analyses) and [sc-atac-seq/analyses/README.md](https://github.com/stjude-dnb-binfcore/sc-atac-seq/tree/main/analyses).
+- As described in [sc-rna-seq-snap/analyses/README.md](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap/tree/main/analyses) and [sc-atac-seq/analyses/README.md](https://github.com/stjude-dnb-binfcore/sc-atac-seq/tree/main/analyses).

 #### 10x Genomics Multiome
 - Quality control, normalization, feature selection, dimensionality reduction and clustering of snMutiome-seq data
   > For snMultiome-seq data containing profiles of both snRNA- and snATAC-seq data, we first performed separate processing and filtering of cells using the same steps as were described for the processing of separate sc/snRNA-seq and snATAC-seq assays.
 To obtain the final list of barcodes, we retained the cells that passed the quality control filters in both the snRNA- and snATAC-seq assays.
 In the result, we obtained filtered gene- and peak-count matrices for the same set of cells.
 We then performed TF-IDF normalization of the peak-count matrix, followed by LSI dimensionality reduction using the RunTFIDF and RunSVD Signac functions.
 For normalization and dimensionality reduction of the gene-count matrix, we used the SCTransform and RunPCA functions of Seurat with the same parameters as used for regular sc/snRNA-seq data processing.
 We next computed the weighted nearest neighbour (WNN) graph with the FindMultiModalNeighbors function using both data modalities.
 We used 1:30 PCA components from snRNA-seq and 2:30 LSI components from snATAC-seq for this analysis.
 We performed nonlinear dimensionality reduction of the resulting WNN graph using the RunUMAP function of Seurat.
 Finally, we obtained clusters with the FindClusters function using the WNN graph, setting the argument algorithm = 3 (SLM).

-- Identification of doublets in snATAC-seq and snMultiome-seq samples
+#### Identification of doublets in snATAC-seq and snMultiome-seq samples

-- Merging of snATAC-seq data across samples (cohort-level objects)

-- Merging of snATAC-seq data across cancers (pan-cancer-level objects)

 ### 3. `integrative-analysis` module (description="Pipeline for Integrative analysis.", required=True)

 #### 10x matched scRNA-seq and scATAC-seq

-As described in [sc-rna-seq-snap/analyses/README.md](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap/tree/main/analyses) and [sc-atac-seq/analyses/README.md](https://github.com/stjude-dnb-binfcore/sc-atac-seq/tree/main/analyses).
+- As described in [sc-rna-seq-snap/analyses/README.md](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap/tree/main/analyses) and [sc-atac-seq/analyses/README.md](https://github.com/stjude-dnb-binfcore/sc-atac-seq/tree/main/analyses).

 #### 10x Genomics Multiome
 - Inherently integrated since both RNA and ATAC data are generated from the same cells in a single experiment.